 - Advancement Potential: How the research project or training will (a) enhance your research skills, (b) increase your independence, and (c) advance your career.

-- Budget (up to $2,000 request for a New Project PRDG and up to $1,500 for a New Skills Training PRDG) and budget justification for items such as:
+- Budget (up to $2,000 for a New Project PRDG and up to $1,500 for a New Skills Training PRDG) and budget justification using the attached Excel template for items such as:

 - Workshop registration fee